murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 ### ecs.tf

 Our Elastic Container Service resources live in this file.
-This is the more complex pieces of the architecture, since it contains the cluster, service, task, application load balancer, log group and IAM related resources.
+This is the more complex piece of the architecture, since it contains the cluster, service, task, application load balancer, log group and IAM related resources.
 Let's highlight a few important details related to **Fargate**.

 Since we are using Fargate as compute capacity provider, **you need to make sure your cluster can assume the necessary rights** to communicate with AWS's API.
-AWS has a "built in" policy that has a generic set of grants required by ECS:
+AWS has a "built in" policy that has a generic set of grants required by ECS called `AmazonECSTaskExecutionRolePolicy`:

 ```hcl
 resource "aws_iam_role" "debezium_fargate_iam_role" {